sv460/WAY-O-AI/ecoplate/README.md

 # WAY-O-AI — Python prototype

-School / science-fair software for the pitch deck **WAY-O-AI: An Innovation for Traffic & Pollution Management**.
+pitch deck **WAY-O-AI: An Innovation for Traffic & Pollution Management**.

 This folder is the **computer-vision + database** part of the idea: